0cfernandes00/Project3-CUDA-Path-Tracer/README.md

 I implemented BVH and used AABB for the bounds test.

 ### Intel Image Denoise
 I integrated [Intel's Denoiser](https://github.com/RenderKit/oidn) which utilizes Deep Learning methods to converge the results faster.
 This feature provided a much nicer image but it effectively blurred hard edges in geometry.
-One thing I'd be interested to do is test out is the optimal number of denoise iterations that preserve hard edges.
+I'd be interested to test out the optimal number of denoise iterations get rid of the noise and still preserve hard edges.